 Using powder to tint resin is an easy way to add sparkle and color to your resin crafts.
 My favorite powders for resin are the Pearl Ex colors.
 They come in multiple hues plus are so concentrated.
 I will show you six easy tricks to color epoxy resin with Pearl Ex powder.

 Tip 1: Brush powder onto your mold surface

-If you brush the powder on very thinly, the end product will be just a hint of colour on the resin.
-These blue disks were made with the same blue colour of Pearl Ex.
+If you brush the powder on very thinly, the end product will be just a hint of color on the resin.
+These blue disks were made with the same blue color of Pearl Ex.
 The one on the left was lightly brushed.
 The one on the right had Pearl Ex mixed in.

 Tip 2: Brush more than one color into your mold

-You can apply Pearl Ex to just one part of the resin mold or use different colours in different areas of the mold.
-For example, use yellow or gold Pearl Ex in the center of a flower with the petals a different colour.
+You can apply Pearl Ex to just one part of the resin mold or use different colors in different areas of the mold.
+For example, use yellow or gold Pearl Ex in the center of a flower with the petals a different color.

-Tip 3: Add colored resin after brushing on powder color
+Tip 3: Add colored resin after brushing on the powder color

 Tip 4: Add a contrasting colored resin after brushing on the pearl powder.

-Paint on Pearl Ex, then pour in a resin mixed with a different colour of Pearl Ex to add dimensions.
+Paint on Pearl Ex, then pour in a resin mixed with a different color of Pearl Ex to add dimensions.

 Tip 5: Remove some of the powder from the mold